brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Output: reconciliated key and amount of leaked information.
 -----------------------------------------------------------

-Is the job of the Cascade protocol to determine which bits exactly are in error and to fix them.
+It is the job of the Cascade protocol to determine which bits exactly are in error and to fix them.

 It is important to understand that Cascade does not guarantee that all bit errors are corrected.
 In other words, Bob's reconciliated key is still not guaranteed to be the same as Alice's correct key.
 Even after the reconciliation is complete, there is still a remaining bit error rate.
 The remaining bit error rate is orders of magnitude smaller than the original bit error rate before Cascade was run.
 But it is not zero.
 That is why we prefer to use the term reconciliated key and not corrected key, although the latter is also often used.